Author Topic: Chrono Origins: The TV Tropes version. (And other oddities.) (Read 8289 times)

 Doomed by Canon - In the Normal Path, he and the rest of the Alphard Coalition is imprisoned in Mount Woe after Cain's death, and is executed before Crono's party ever learns of his existence.

 The Empath - Tristan is psychically in tune with the emotions of those around him.
-Cain's clear distaste and anger towards society is enough to make him wary, and the sheer rage felt when the latter transforms into the Arbiter of Hatred in Another Path is enough for him to nearly pass out.
+Cain's clear distaste and anger towards society is enough to make him wary, and the sheer rage felt when the latter goes on their doomed rampage against the Prophet nearly causes him to pass out… in his cell on Mount Woe.

 Hair of Gold, Heart of Gold - He has blonde hair and is one of the few nobles left in Zeal who still considers the Earthbound Ones people.